Skiing In Utah

 Want nightlife to go with your ski trip?
 Utah has outgrown its old-school (and often unwarranted) reputation.
 Visitors from all over the world now enjoy a wide variety of choices to satisfy whatever they are looking for in terms of dining, beverage and atmosphere.

-What is it about skiing in Utah which has prompted professionals from LA to New York to move here and take a low-paying job so they can ski every day?
+What is it about skiing in Utah that has prompted professionals from LA to New York to move here and take a low-paying job so they can ski every day?

-What causes millionaire business people to travel the world to earn their fortune but return to their home in Park City or Deer Valley so they can live, play, and enjoy skiing in Utah powder?
+What motivates millionaire businesspeople to travel the world to earn their fortune, only to return to their homes in Park City or Deer Valley, where they can live, play, and enjoy skiing in Utah's powder?

 Cherry Peak Powder